kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 Note:
  * 500*1000 is one way to make this easier to read and less likely to get wrong number of zeros.
- * Compiler will optimise any maths which can be calculated at compile time.
+ * Compiler's optimiser can get calculate any constant values at compile time.

 ---
 ## Integer overflow examples